UnbiasedBrigade/UnbiasedBrigade.github.io/index.md

 <p> <b>up to 15ft  long</b>, over 360kg </p>
 <p class="SturgeonFact"> Rather than having true scales, the Atlantic sturgeon has five rows of bony plates known as scutes.
 They typically grow to be 6–8ft and no more than 140 kg.
 Its coloration ranges from bluish-black and olive green on its back to white on its underside.<p>

-<p class="aboutSturgeon"> habitats: habitats: The main range of the Atlantic sturgeon is in eastern North America, extending from New Brunswick, Canada, to the eastern coast of Florida, United States. they eat mollusks and crustaceans. <p>
+<p class="aboutSturgeon"> habitats: The main range of the Atlantic sturgeon is in eastern North America, extending from New Brunswick, Canada, to the eastern coast of Florida, United States. they eat mollusks and crustaceans. <p>
 <p> status: NT (Near Threatened)</p>

 <h5> Subspecies A. o. desotoi </h5> <p>, <b class="SturgeonName">the Gulf Sturgeon</b> </p></p>